go-rod/rod/README.md

 You can find examples from [here](examples_test.go) or [here](lib/examples).
 For more details, please read the unit tests.

+If you have questions, please raise an issue or join the [gitter room](https://gitter.im/ysmood-rod/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 ## How it works

 Here's the common start process of Rod: